Performance Breakdown

 However, one issue with the V15S carpet nozzle is it doesn’t pick up everything after the first forward pass because it doesn’t have a good seal behind the brush roll.

-Unlike the Dyson V8, which has a squeegee-like rubber behind the brush that forces debris into the suction chamber, the V15S doesn’t have it.
+Unlike the Dyson V8, which features a squeegee-like rubber behind the brush that forces debris into the suction chamber, the V15S does not.

 The photo above shows the nozzles of the Dyson V8 and V12.